skrubis/VX1-stm32-CANBootloader/README.txt

 make get-deps

-Now you can compile stm32-loader and stm32-bootupdater by typing
+Now you can compile stm32-canloader

 make
-cd bootupdater
-make

 And upload it to your board using a JTAG/SWD adapter.

-NOTE: I used part of libaries which i changed/updated/bug fixed.
-Becarefull before upgradeing/replacing them.